Simiine/CI-Project-3/README.md

 The main issue here was that the events within the database would not display when the function was called.
 This was because I was using the wrong code to "get all values" instead of "get all records".
 To resolve this I rewrote the code to get all records.

 ## Deployment
+The live deployment can be found using the following URL - https://events-planner-p3.herokuapp.com/

 I deployed this project in Heroku using the following steps:
 1. Log In to Heroku
 2. From the Heroku dashboard, click on "New" and in the drop-down click "Create new app"